 Q #15) How do you handle budgets for a project?

-Answer: I have the experience of fixing the budget for a project.
+Answer: I have experience in fixing the budget for a project.

 I consider the following factors before setting up the budget:

-• After brainstorming these factors, I come up with certain metrics.
+- After brainstorming these factors, I came up with certain metrics.

 Q #16) Describe certain weaknesses that you believe are in a management role.